ojanczewska/Recruitment_test/README.md

 # Recruitment task 2022
+The task was to build a script / CLI that performs some operations on the email data.
+Script with my solution is named email_operations.py .
+Files with emails and logs of sent emails are also provided in this repositry.

 ## How to use my script
 To run my script type in the word python ( or python3) followed by the path to my script ( email_operations.py),